Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-Private-AVM/All-in-One-Bicep/README.md

 Right-click the blue button above and choose *Open link in new tab* to open the Azure Portal.
 This will download the template from GitHub and open a custom form from where you can edit several of the key default parameter values built into the template.

-Locate the empty field **AKS Admin Group GUID** and enter the GUID which you generated in step 1.
+On the **AKS Cluster creation settings** tab, locate the empty field **AKS Admin Group GUID** and enter the GUID which you generated in step 1.

 Now press the **Review + Create** button, followed by **Create** to start the deployment.